Ante Establishment

 “And now look at me.
 John, my mere presence is filling the great void within these peoples’ lives.
 If there’s one thing I learned in school it’s that nature abhors a vacuum.”

-True, indeed, just not as much as my housekeeper.
+True, but not as much as the help.

 After work I thought I’d venture into Manchester to check out the city’s annual Mardi Gras shenanigans.
 Caught up in the spirit of goodwill, I ditched the 4×4 and opted instead for public transport to help save the Himalayan Poop Bat which, I’ve been reliably informed by my 16 year old niece, is hunted to make Poop Soup.
 This led to my boarding a bus only recently decommissioned by the Pyong Yang Transit Authority and shipped to Britain by sampan in the dead of night.
 Now glancing down the aisle at the human roadkill sprawled across each seat, I decided to remain standing and endeavoured to engage the driver in lively banter.
 This, however, proved a non-starter because life had kicked him in the nuts not once, but several times that shift, reducing him to a series of unintelligible expletives and questionable hand gestures.
 Backing away slowly, I retreated upstairs where I was immediately overwhelmed by an aroma you won’t find in any Laura Ashley candle.